Home

 ———

 Mohamed Ibrahim is a corps member for the Associated Press/Report for America Statehouse News Initiative.
-Report for America is a nonprofit national service program that locations journalists in native newsrooms to report on undercovered points.
+Report for America is a nonprofit national service program that locations journalists in native newsrooms to report on undercovered issues.

 ———

-Discover AP’s full protection of the demise of George Floyd at: https://apnews.com/hub/death-of-george-floyd
+Discover AP’s full coverage of the demise of George Floyd at: https://apnews.com/hub/death-of-george-floyd

 Quelle: abcnews.go.com